Colindy/PenWriteups/HTB Getting Started KC.md

 And now I control ROOOOOOOOOOT!!!!!
 That's how we roll.
 Finish it up with some cmd lines and get that flag!!

 ![Root.txt flag](/Images/rootTXTflag.PNG)

+Well, that was fun.
+Learned a lot with this one.
+Not least of all, some tricks for doing these writeups.
+I believe I'll be doing some more of these as I go through HTB Academy and work my way towards PenTesting!